Best Of

 Are robo-advisors worth the fees?

 For most people, yes.
-Tax-loss harvesting alone typically saves 0.5-1.5% per year in taxes, which more than offsets the 0.25% fee.
-If you would not rebalance or tax-loss harvest on your own, a robo-advisor adds genuine value.
+Tax-loss harvesting alone typically saves you 0.5-1.5% per year in taxes, which more than covers the 0.25% fee.
+If you know you wouldn't rebalance or tax-loss harvest on your own (be honest), a robo-advisor pays for itself.

 Can I use a robo-advisor and a portfolio tracker together?

-Absolutely.
-A tracker like Clarity connects to your robo-advisor via Plaid and shows those holdings alongside other accounts.
-This gives you independent performance monitoring and a complete financial picture that the robo-advisor alone cannot provide.
+Definitely.
+A tracker like Clarity connects to your robo-advisor via Plaid and shows those holdings alongside your other accounts.
+You get independent performance monitoring and a complete picture that your robo-advisor alone can't give you.

 Ready to Take Control of Your Finances?